-The State is implementing a WIOA Common Intake and Reporting System that will capture common participant information for the four core programs.
+The State continues to implement a WIOA Common Intake and Reporting System that will capture common participant information for the four core programs.
 The system will align resources and generate automatic referrals among the core programs.

-Using a no wrong door policy, all participants will develop an individualized success plan that coordinates the optimum blend of services and funding to achieve their goals for success.
-This success plan also indicates which of the pathways in the Smart Start Pathways Model to which the participant will be assigned.
-A connection to a career pathway must be included as part of a youth's individual service strategy or MS Smart Start Success plan.
+All participants develop an individualized success plan that coordinates the optimum blend of services and funding to achieve their goals for success.
+This success plan indicates the pathways in the Smart Start Pathways Model to which the participant will be assigned.
+Career pathways plan must be included as part of a youth's individual service strategy or MS Smart Start Success plan.
 This model is an integrated compilation of programs and services intended to develop basic, technical and employability skills; provide continuous education and training; and work supports that lead to high-demand jobs in targeted sectors.